 Hey there.
 My name is Ralena, but I also go by RaRa and Chili.
-I am a Colorado native and have also lived in California and Washington D.C.
+I was born and raised in Colorado but have also lived in California and Washington D.C.
 I love traveling and getting lost.
 I’m an avid people watcher and storyteller, I love capturing the moments that others might miss, and I am absolutely more comfortable behind the camera than in front of it.

 Photo-documentary is my passion.
 For the past decade, I have traveled across the country photographing historic mental institutions and documenting the history of mental illness in the U.S. This project, The Empty Places, is a labor of love and only made possible through fundraising and donations.
 While I slowly continue to work on The Empty Places project, I enjoy being able to use my background in storytelling and documentary photography to capture special moments and share stories.
 I would be honored to help you tell your story, whatever that story may be.

 Honorable Mention (top 100 artist) 2015 Chelsea International Fine Art Competition (Juried)

 Guest presenter at Coleman Institute for Cognitive Disabilities and Summit Alliance